vaijab/puppet-pamlimits/README.md

 # puppet-pamlimits
-This class allows to manage <code>/etc/security/limits.conf</code> file.
+This module allows to manage `/etc/security/limits.conf` file.

 ## Parameters
 * `conf` - reads a supplied hash and compiles `limits.conf` file.
 See examples for more details.

 ## Requires
-None
+Hiera + yaml backend on the puppet master.

 ## Examples
+Below are examples for using hiera with yaml backend.

     ---
     classes:
       - 'pamlimits'